Haverford College, B.S. psychology

 Manhattanville College, M.A. elementary education K – 6

-Robin is a responsive classroom teacher trainer and certified mindfulness instructor who works with our athletics teams, SKOLA program, Residential Life program, Life Skills classes, and a variety of community groups around town.
-She is also a public speaker, workshop leader and conference presenter for local, state and national groups, including VAIS, NAIS, VAECE, and VBIDA.
+Robin Albertson-Wren is a Responsive Classroom teacher trainer and certified mindfulness instructor who teaches every morning in the Pre-School and works with our athletics teams, SKOLA program, Residential Life program, and Life Skills classes.
+She is also an author, public speaker, workshop leader and conference presenter for local, state, and national groups, including VAIS, NAIS, VAECE, and VBIDA.
 Her teaching philosophy is to create a community of learners who support, challenge, and care for another in an environment that is full of wonder, creativity, and joy.
-Robin’s favorite School tradition is the sign language used during Raise We Our Voices because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.
+Robin’s favorite School tradition is the sign language used during the School song, Raise We Our Voices, because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.

 Sarah Lawrence College, B.A.
 English and psychology